-SPORTS WAGERING FY2023 FACTS & FIGURES
+SPORTS WAGERING FY2024 FACTS & FIGURES

-- Five retail sportsbooks were in operation when FY2023 began.
-Five more retail locations launched during FY2023. - Ten mobile sportsbooks launched during FY2023, including the first seven on Nov.
-23, 2022. - Monthly operator-by-operator revenue reports are available at mdgaming.com. - Expired sports wagering prizes are paid to the Problem Gambling Fund and totaled \$2,091,752 in FY2023. - Sports wagering licensees pay a license fee every five years.
-In FY2023, net license fees totaled \$11,350,000, which was distributed to the Blueprint for Maryland's Future Fund.
+- Ten retail sportsbooks were in operation when FY2024 began.
+Three more retail locations launched during FY2024. - Ten mobile sportsbooks were in operation when FY2024 began.
+Three more mobile sportsbooks launched during FY2024. - Monthly operator-by-operator revenue reports are available at mdgaming.com. - Expired sports wagering prizes are paid to the Problem Gambling Fund and totaled \$985,862 in FY2024.